 If your plan is to fly to Montana on a commercial airline, we recommend that you make reservations as soon as possible once you have firm river dates.
-Flights need to be into the Great Falls International Airport (GTF) and outgoing flights out of the Glacier Park International Airport (FCA) which is located just outside of Kalispell.
+Flights need to be into Missoula (MSO) and outgoing flights out of the Glacier Park International Airport (FCA) which is located just outside of Kalispell.

 Arrival and Departure Details / Times

-- Ground transportation from accommodations in Great Falls to the Benchmark Trailhead
+- Ground transportation from accommodations in Missoula to the Lodgepole Pass Trailhead (1.5-hour drive)

 - (6) nights of camping accommodations in the backcountry (1 tent per 2 guests)

 - (1) day of walk/wade fishing on the South Fork of the Flathead at Big Prairie